Waldri/MeuProjetoGTK/README.md

 # MeuProjetoGTK
-Template to using gtkSharp on Ubuntu.
+Template using gtkSharp on Ubuntu.
 Gnome UI on dotNet C#

 ## 1st: install packages:
 ```